1/31/2019

 Ryan Lance

-Yeah, I think I would add that, Scott, that again follow our priorities.
+Yeah, I think I would add then, Scott, that, you know, again, follow our priorities.
 We feel comfortable with the capital that we're investing right now.
-We've grown the company, we've grown margins, we've grown cash flows for the company at the kind of level that we're funding today given where the portfolio stands.
-We're going to fully fund our $3 billion to share repurchases.
-And above that to the extent we have additional cash there, we're okay putting it on the balance sheet for now because we see opportunities that might present themselves in a down market.
-And also we ask ourselves what the future holds for us, what our commodity price is going to do and give us the level of comfort when we have that cash on the balance sheet to know that we can fund the opportunities that we have and we can stand the downturns if we see them.
+We'll grow the company, grow margins, grow cash flows for the company at the kind of level that we're funding today, given where the portfolio stands.
+We're going to fully fund our $3 billion of share repurchases.
+And, you know, above that, to the extent we have additional cash there, we're okay putting it on the balance sheet for now because we see opportunities that might present themselves in a down market and also We ask ourselves, you know, we ask ourselves what the future holds for us, what our commodity price is going to do, and that gives us a level of comfort when we have that cash on the balance sheet to know that we can fund the opportunity sets that we have and we can stand the downturns if we see them.

 speaker